Websoft9test/docker-template/README.md

 ### Use docker-compose

-We assume that you are already familiar with Docker, and you can modify [docker-compose file](docker-compose.workspace.yml) by yourself
+We assume that you are already familiar with Docker, and you can modify [docker-compose file](docker-compose-production.yml) by yourself

 ```
 git clone --depth=1 https://github.com/Websoft9/docker-onlyoffice
-cd docker-knowagecommunityserver
+cd docker-onlyoffice
 docker-compose -f docker-compose-production.yml up -d
 ```